theinvisiblelab/sonder/markdown/philosophy.md

 &nbsp;

+## :rocket: TL;DR

+Our access to knowledge is biased by algorithms trained to maximize ~~understanding~~ consumption.
+This robs us of the _choice_ to understand those who learn, think, and grow differently. `Sonder` is an attempt to make this _choice_ explicit.
+To at least be conscious of our knowledge bubbles, if not break them.

+We are working on two projects:
++ `Bias`: An attempt to understand how fair our search for web knowledge is.
+At present, we assess sentiment bias, spatial bias, and lingual bias in web search results.
++ `Balance`: An attempt to enable fairer knowledge access.
+Affirmative action for knowledge search per se.

-## 💡️Vision
+## 💡 ️Vision

 Our access to knowledge on the internet carries biases inherent in algorithms trained to maximize consumption, rather than to promote understanding.
-This robs us of the _choice_ to understand those who learn, think, and grow differently. `S🎈nder` &ndash; an open-source platform enabling access to diverse knowledge &ndash; is an attempt to make this choice explicit.
+This robs us of the _choice_ to understand those who learn, think, and grow differently. `Sonder` &ndash; an open-source platform enabling access to diverse knowledge &ndash; is an attempt to make this choice explicit.
 To at least be conscious of our knowledge bubbles, if not break them.

 _Sonder is an open-source metasearch engine dynamically assessing bias in our internet search results_.
 Sonder assesses search result `bias` along three dimensions.
 First, Sonder assesses _sentiment bias_ to understand if a particular sentiment or viewpoint occurs higher up or lower down our search results.
 Second, we assess _spatial bias_ to spotlight variance in coordinates for websites hosting our search results.
 Third, we assess _lingual bias_ to see linguistic representation in the entire internet knowledge base triggered by our search results.
 The code for Sonder is fully open-sourced and available under the GNU Affero General Public License on [GitHub](https://github.com/sonder-labs/sonder).